Students from Nigeria have been coming to Oxford Brookes for many years and we currently have many Nigerian students enrolled at the University.

-We welcome students from many faiths and have a special Muslim Student Guide with information about the Muslim community here in Oxford and at the university.
-For more information please look at our country information leaflet.
+We welcome students from many faiths and have a downloadable Muslim Student Guide with information about the Muslim community here in Oxford and at the university.

 Patrick Chukwuma manages our Nigeria office.
 He is an Oxford Brookes alumni and studied our Public Health course.
 Please contact our Nigeria office if you would like: